What is Functional Communication Training (FCT) in ABA Therapy?

 Trumpet’s Board Certified Behavior Analysts (BCBA) will work closely with your child’s autism behavioral therapist and other members of the treatment team to determine what type of functional communication goals are most likely to have the largest, most positive impact in the shortest amount of time.
 While the goal is to encourage your child to talk, there may be several steps to teaching this skill.

-At Trumpet Behavioral Health, there are several strategies that may be implemented to achieve functional communication training goals, including:
+At Trumpet Behavioral Health, there are several strategies that may be implemented to achieve functional communication training goals.
+Some example of this include:

 - Natural Environment Training